Stricken cruise passengers bring class action against Carnival

 The Triumph was towed into Mobile, Alabama, on Thursday, four days after a fire knocked out the ship's power while it was off the coast of Mexico.

 The lawsuit alleged the world's largest cruise company failed to provide a seaworthy ship.
 In addition, "motivated solely by financial gain" Carnival negligently brought the Triumph to Mobile, where it would be repaired, rather than a closer Mexican port.
-That decision extended the trip by 350 miles (560 km), the plaintiffs said.
+That decision extended the trip by 350 miles, the plaintiffs said.

 Passengers were exposed to disease as sewage and "human waste sloshed around the vessel as the vessel listed while drifting and/or while under tow," according to the lawsuit.